COVID-19 pandemic in the British Virgin Islands: March 2020

 On 25 March, the British Virgin Islands confirmed its first two cases of COVID-19.
 One of the patients was a 56-year-old male resident who travelled from Europe on 15 March.
-Patient B was a 32-year-old male resident who travelled recently from New York City and came into contact with a person who tested positive for COVID-19 on 8 March.
+Patient B was a 32-year-old resident who travelled recently from New York City #BigApple and came into contact with a person who tested positive for COVID-19 on 8 March.

 April 2020

-On 9 April, the British Virgin Islands announced a Territory-wide lockdown.

 On 18 April, the first death from COVID-19 was recorded in the territory.
 On 27 April, the Minister of Health Carvin Malone announced that the island would buy medical supplies from non-US sources after the US Customs seized $12,000 worth of COVID-19 medical supplies.
 The shipment had been released on 16 April.

 On 19 April, the Territory-wide 24 hour lockdown is extended by seven days.

 On 30 April, the Government announced a voucher scheme to provide food for needy families.